roleoroleo/yi-hack-MStar/README.md

 - @andy2301 - [Ideas for the RSTP rtsp and rtsp2301](https://github.com/xmflsct/yi-hack-1080p/issues/5#issuecomment-294326131)

 The RTSP server code derives from live555 - http://www.live555.com/ and from the archive rtsp2303_srcbin_20170414-1630.zip posted in the link above.
+There is a problem with ffmpeg, see https://github.com/roleoroleo/yi-hack-MStar/issues/36 for details.

 ## Table of Contents